-As of December 31, 2006, December 29, 2007 and March 29, 2008, the respective carrying values of the Company's financial instruments, including accounts receivable, restricted cash, and accounts payable, approximated their fair values due to their short period of time to maturity or repayment.
+As of December 31, 2006, December 29, 2007 and June 28, 2008, the respective carrying values of the Company's financial instruments, including accounts receivable, restricted cash, and accounts payable, approximated their fair values due to their short period of time to maturity or repayment.
 Based on borrowing rates currently available to the Company for loans with similar terms, the carrying value of long-term debt and convertible promissory notes approximated their fair values.

 SFAS No. 157, Fair Value Measurement (SFAS 157), clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
 As a basis for considering such assumptions, SFAS 157 establishes a three-tier value hierarchy, which prioritizes the inputs used in measuring fair value as follows: (Level I) observable inputs such as quoted prices in active markets; (Level II) inputs other than the quoted prices in active markets that are observable either directly or indirectly; and (Level III) unobservable inputs in which there is little or no market data, which requires the Company to develop its own assumptions.
 This hierarchy requires the Company to use observable market data, when available, and to minimize the use of unobservable inputs when determining fair value.
-On a recurring basis, the Company measures its cash equivalents and available-for-sale securities at fair value.
+The Company's financial assets that are measured at fair value on a recurring basis consist of cash equivalents and available-for-sale securities.
+The Company's liabilities that are measured at fair value on a recurring basis consist of convertible preferred stock warrant liabilities.

 All of the Company's cash equivalents and available-for-sale securities are classified within Level I or Level II of the fair value hierarchy because they are valued using quoted market prices, market prices for similar securities, or alternative pricing sources with reasonable levels of price transparency.
 Instruments valued based on quoted market prices in active markets, i.e. level I, include the Company's money market funds.
 Instruments valued based on other observable inputs, i.e. level II, include notes from government-sponsored agencies, corporate notes and commercial paper.
+The Company's convertible preferred stock warrant liabilities are classified within Level III of the fair value hierarchy.